 Most Important Features

 - Sporty wireless headphones are all designed differently.
 They can have around-the-neck bands, compact cables, or no cables at all.
 Think about which type of wear would most suit you and your workout so you can find the best headphones for working out and running.
 Read more about the best earbuds to learn more.

 - The best headphones will naturally be confronted with sweat, making the design pointless if it doesn’t have water resistance.
 While many claim this, some are built more robust than others, protecting against dust, sand, and water submersion.

 - We’re talking about headphones, so despite all the features, it’s important that they sound good.
 With wireless headphones, the fact that manufacturers struggle to fit all the components in a reasonably-sized space could lead to compromised acoustics.
 For pure sound without blocking your ears, you may want to try premium bonephones AKA bone conduction headphones.

-- When researching headphone choices, make sure the the manufacturer doesn’t just talk up features and leave out audio performance as a selling point.
+- When researching headphone choices, make sure the manufacturer doesn’t just talk up features and leave out audio performance as a selling point.
 It’s also important to check what users say about the sound.

 - Wireless headphones have to stuff a lot of electronics in a tiny space, so battery capacity can sometimes be put on the sidelines.
 It’s not nice when a wireless headphone cuts in the middle of a workout.

 - Manufacturers list the battery life rating in the headphone’s spec sheet, so make sure that you check it before buying.

 Which Sporty Wireless Headphones are Right For You?